Other Frequently Asked Questions

 6. Pass the ACTFL advanced-level exam in the respective language by achieving a rating of Advanced-Low (AL) or higher in all four sections.
 It is strongly recommended that you do not attempt the ACTFL exam until the self-assessment results indicate that you may have achieved advanced-level proficiency.

-If you are interested in getting started, please send us an email at [email protected] to receive the next steps.
+If you are interested in getting started, please reach out to the language department above to receive the next steps.